Afa-Juste/dogs-vs-cats-classifier/README.md

 # dogs-vs-cats-classifier

-This is a binary classifier CNN that uses a pretrained VGG16 feature extractor net. it distinguishes between images of dogs and cats with an accuracy of 97%.
+This is a binary classifier CNN that uses a pretrained VGG16 feature extractor net.
+It distinguishes between images of dogs and cats with an accuracy of 97%.

-The code is largely based on a tutorial from machinelearningmastery.com.

 ## Instructions: